azeezcodes/School-MERN-app/README.md

 - Enable autograding for code based assignments
 - Add a request approval flow for joining a course
 - Make the UI responsive so it can be used on mobiles as well

+## Project Planning
+---

+The project planning and management was done using Notion.
+Here is a [link](https://endurable-switch-def.notion.site/Engage-fcb2b0e521c244b080b343d6a5d5d989) to the notion page.